microprediction/microactors/README.md

 - Anyone can publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/feed_examples_live/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).
-- Some github repos like this one, or other sceduled jobs, make regular predictions.
+- Some github repos like this one, or other sceduled jobs, make regular predictions (there are also some algorithms like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) that use running processes instead)
-- There are also some algorithms like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) that also compete to make distributional predictions of your data feed 1 min ahead, 5 min ahead, 15 min ahead and 1 hr ahead, but insteaad run in process.

 ## Why?
 Free prediction for all !